zeta0134/rusticnes-wasm/README.md

 If you'd like to debug the emulator in more detail, right now the [RusticNES-SDL](https://github.com/zeta0134/rusticnes-sdl) frontend is much more mature, and supports SRAM saving and many debug features.
 You should give it a try, as both shells use the same [rusticnes-core](https://github.com/zeta0134/rusticnes-core) backend.
 Emulation accuracy should be identical between the various frontends.

 Feel free to distribute this emulator freely!
-I'll get proper license terms figured out eventually, but it's open source of course, I mostly ask for common courtesy and respect.
+I mostly ask for common courtesy and respect.
 Fork, modify, extend, and have fun with it!
 However, please do be respectful of copyright laws.
-The emulator will play any ROM, even commercial ROMs, but this does not give you the right to distribute those ROMs on your personal website.
-Please obey the local laws in your country / state, and if you can, be sure to give Nintendo and other game publishers your support by buying their current titles and Virtual Console releases.
+The emulator will play almost any game, even commercial game, but this does not give you the right to distribute those game files on your personal website.
+Please obey the local laws in your country / state, and if you can, be sure to give Nintendo and other publishers your support by buying their current titles and Virtual Console releases.
+Unless you are distributing a homebrew game that you wrote, I would not recommend hosting game files alongside the emulator if you choose make your build public.